 Riders get three two-ounce samples, plus a full pour.
 Photo courtesy Woodinville Wine Country.

-Woodinville now has more than 100 wineries and tasting rooms.
+Woodinville now has an abundance of wineries and tasting rooms.
 Wine Ride participants will pedal sections of the Sammamish River Trail as it winds through Woodinville and neighboring Bothell, passing farmland and open spaces ideal for bird watching.
-Birders should pack binoculars.

 Family Vineyards, Cascadian Terroir

-AVA stands for American Viticultural Area, a federally designated geographic region that establishes a wine’s terroir.
-Terroir is a word used to describe the flavor and characteristics imparted by the climate, soils, topography and environment of a specific region.
-Washington has 19 AVAs, nearly all of them located in the eastern half of the state where the dry climate and weather provide ideal growing conditions.
+Washington state has an abundance of federally designated AVAs, or American Viticultural Areas, which are geographic regions that establish a wine’s terroir.
+Terroir is a word used to describe the flavor and characteristics imparted by the climate, soils, topography and environment of a region.
+Most of these AVAs are located in eastern Washington where the dry climate and weather provide ideal growing conditions.

 Happy participants in a previous Wine Ride come in for a refill.